makersacademy/airport_challenge/README.md

 - Unit tested with RSpec.
 - All unit tests can be run from the project home directory using: `$ rspec`
 - Feature testing was carried out in IRB.
-- Each feature test is contained in an isolated method, listed in: './spec/feature_spec.rb'
+- Each feature test is contained in an isolated method, all of which are listed in: './spec/feature_spec.rb'

+An example running of a feature test:

+[~Projects/airport_challenge]

+$ irb -r './spec/feature_spec.rb'
+2.5.0 :001 > plane.take_off
+ => true
+2.5.0 :002 > exit